jjcxdev/vim/README.md

 LearnVim caters specifically to beginners by offering:

 - **Keyboard Layout Flexibility:** Whether you're using ANSI, ISO*, Corne*, ZSA Moonlander*, ZSA Voyager, or Kinesis*, LearnVim lets you select your preferred keyboard layout.
 This way, you can learn Vim motions in an environment that mirrors your actual setup.
-Missing your layout?
-Request its addition by submitting an issue with the layout's name, a picture, and a brief description under the Keyboards label.

 - **Mode-Specific Highlights:** LearnVim simplifies Vim by highlighting keys relevant to the mode you're in (Normal, Visual, Insert).
 This visual guide helps you understand which keys to use and when, easing the learning curve.